Identity (2003 film)

-Identity is a 2003 American neo-noir psychological mystery slasher crime thriller film directed by James Mangold, written by Michael Cooney, and starring John Cusack, Ray Liotta and Amanda Peet with Alfred Molina, Clea DuVall and Rebecca De Mornay.
+Identity is a 2003 American slasher film directed by James Mangold, written by Michael Cooney, and starring John Cusack, Ray Liotta, and Amanda Peet with Alfred Molina, Clea DuVall, and Rebecca De Mornay.

-Loosely based on Agatha Christie's 1939 whodunit And Then There Were None, the film follows ten strangers in an isolated hotel, who are temporarily cut off from the rest of the world, and are mysteriously killed off one by one.
-Several events which take place in the hours before the characters' arrival are introduced at key moments in the film using reverse chronology structure, and in a parallel story, a murderer awaits a verdict at a crucial trial that will determine whether he will be executed for his crimes.
+Inspired by Agatha Christie's 1939 whodunit And Then There Were None, the film follows ten strangers in an isolated hotel, who are temporarily cut off from the rest of the world and mysteriously killed off one by one.
+Several events that take place in the hours before the characters' arrival are introduced at key moments in the film using reverse chronology structure and, in a parallel story, a murderer awaits a verdict at a crucial trial that will determine whether he will be executed for his crimes.

-The film grossed $90 million.
-It received polarized reviews from critics at the time of release, but has since slowly garnered a cult following.

 Plot

-A convict named Malcolm Rivers awaits execution for a vicious mass murder that took place at an apartment building.
-Journals belonging to Malcolm are discovered misfiled in the case evidence, not introduced during the trial.
-Malcolm's psychiatrist, Dr. Malick, and his defense attorney argue to use the evidence to prove Malcolm's insanity.
+At a last minute midnight hearing before Malcom Rivers' execution for a mass murder the next day, we see a tape playing that has his name on it.
+William Hughes Mearns poem, "Antigonish," is being played, among other things.
+Journals belonging to Rivers are discovered having been misfiled in the case evidence, which were not introduced during his trial.
+Malcolm's psychiatrist, Dr. Malick, and his defense attorney argue for a stay of execution, saying that the journals prove his insanity.

-Meanwhile, ten strangers find themselves stranded in a torrential rainstorm at a remote Nevada motel, run by Larry Washington.
-The group consists of an ex-cop, now limousine driver, Ed Dakota; Caroline Suzanne, a washed-up, irritable actress; Officer Rhodes, who is transporting convicted murderer Robert Maine; Paris Nevada, a sex worker; newlyweds Lou and Ginny Isiana; and the York family, George, Alice (who was severely injured when Ed accidentally hit her with his limo), and their nine-year-old son, Timmy.
+Meanwhile, ten strangers become stranded in a torrential rainstorm at a remote Nevada motel run by Larry Washington.
+The group consists of: ex-cop, now limousine driver, Ed Dakota, a washed-up, spoiled actress, Caroline Suzanne, Officer Rhodes, who is transporting convicted murderer Robert Maine, sex worker Paris Nevada, newlyweds Lou and Ginny Isiana, another couple, George and Alice York, who was severely injured when Ed accidentally hit her with his limo, and their nine-year-old son Timmy.

-Suzanne is killed by an unknown assailant.
-Ed discovers Suzanne's head in a dryer, along with the number 10 motel key.
-Maine is suspected to be the killer as he has escaped.
-Lou and Ginny get into a fight and Lou is murdered next.
+With everyone in separate rooms, Suzanne is killed by an unknown assailant.
+Ed finds her head in a dryer, along with her number 10 motel key.
+The escaped Maine is suspected to be the killer.
+Ginny locks herself in the bathroom during a fight with Lou while an unknown assailant murders him in the room.

-At the hearing, Malcolm's diaries indicate that Malcolm suffers from extreme dissociative identity disorder, harboring eleven distinct personalities.
-His defense attorney argues that he is unaware of his crimes, which is in violation of existing Supreme Court rulings on capital punishment.
-Dr. Malick is introducing the concept of integrating the personalities of someone with dissociative identity disorder as Malcolm is brought in.
+At the hearing, Malcolm's diaries indicate he suffers from dissociative identity disorder, harboring eleven distinct personalities, thus, his defense attorney argues he is unaware of his crimes.
+As Dr. Malick is introducing the concept of integrating the personalities of someone with this disorder, Malcolm comes in.

-While taking photos of Lou's crime scene, Ed finds the number 9 key in Lou's hands.
-He begins to suspect that the killer is counting down and targeting them in order.
+At the motel, while photographing Lou's crime scene, Ed finds the number 9 key in his hands.
+He deduces the killer is counting down and targeting them in order.
 Maine fails to escape the motel area, and is subdued by Rhodes and Ed.
+Larry is instructed to guard him, so suspicion falls on him when Maine is found dead.

-Maine is killed next.
-Rhodes and Ed find the number 8 key next to his body, and harass Larry, who takes Paris hostage.
-Paris wrestles him off, causing Larry to attempt to escape in his truck, but he accidentally crushes George against a dumpster as he tries to save Timmy from being run over.
+Finding the number 8 key near Maine's body, Rhodes and Ed harass Larry, who takes Paris hostage.
+She wrestles free, so Larry attempts to escape in his truck.
+George is crushed against a dumpster as he tries to save Timmy from being run over.